barrett370/Y4-Diss/research/logs/project_proposal-d1.md

 The question I would attempt to answer would be:

 > What is the suitability of (Q)GAs with regards to fully autonomous road networks?
-How well do they perform and how feasible are they to implement over the next 1,10 and 50 years?
+How well do they perform and how feasible are they to implement over the next 1,10 or 50 years?

 Possible report title: